VityaSchel/bunsogs-auto-dm/README.md

 bunsogs-auto-dm allows you to configure message for each room individually via config.json file's `rooms` property where key is room's token.
 Any changes to config.json require restarting bunsogs.

-In each item write "message" — which is a text message that is sent to each user upon joining SOGS.
-Available variables: {display_name}.
+In each item write "message" and optionally "verified_message" — which is a text message that is sent to each user upon joining SOGS and after captcha verification.
+They're only visible to new participant.
 Max length is 1024 characters.

 Optionally set "captcha" to true to send user captcha along with greeting message.
 To control difficulty you can set "captcha_difficult" to true.